-At SLS the stress in the steel beam and concrete is computed at using elastic theory.
+At SLS the stress in the steel beam is limited to py and in the concrete to 0.5×fcu.
 The effects of dead load applied at construction and composite stages are taken into account separately.

 Composite Beam Natural Frequency Analysis